hanspoo/mega-scaffold/README.md

 ## Databases

-Create two databases, one for zitadel and the other for the app, for example:
+Create the database for our data, in this case article and item tables.

 ```
 createdb mega-scaffold
-createdb zitadel
 ```

-Then replace database credentials in .env and in zitadel-server/run.sh.

 ## Generate prisma client